IDMNYU/DM2193FA2014/week_02/asarwar/deliverables.md

 ---
 ---

 The user experience development process is all about ensuring that no aspect of the user's experience with your site happens without your conscious, explicit intent.

-The Scope Plane The structure deﬁnes the way in which the various features and functions of the site ﬁt together.
+The Scope Plane defines the way in which the various features and functions of the site fit together.

-Building from Bottom to Top These ﬁve planes-strategy, scope, structure, skeleton, and surface- provide a conceptual framework for talking about user experience problems and the tools we use to solve them.
+Building from Bottom to Top These five planes-strategy, scope, structure, skeleton, and surface- provide a conceptual framework for talking about user experience problems and the tools we use to solve them.
 Each plane is dependent on the planes below it.

-Even worse, when the site ﬁnally does launch, the users will hate it.

-Instead, you should plan your project so that work on any plane cannot ﬁnish before work on lower planes has ﬁnished.

-Requiring work on each plane to ﬁnish before work on the next can start leads to unsatisfactory results for you and your users.

-One person might use "Information design" to refer to what another knows as "Information architecture."
-And what's the difference between "Interface design" and "Interaction design?"
-Is there one?
-Fortunately, the ﬁeld of user experience seems to be moving out of this Babel-like state.

-With the advent of commercial interests on the Web, this application functionality found a wide range of uses, such as electronic commerce, community forums, and online banking, among others.

-On the hypertext side, our concern is information-what information the site offers and what it means to our users.

-By breaking each plane down into its component elements, we'll be able to take a closer look at how all the pieces ﬁt together to create the whole user experience.
+This model, divided up into neat boxes and planes, is a convenient way to think about user experience problems.
+Requiring work on each plane to finish before work on the next can start leads to unsatisfactory results for you and your users.
+Instead, you should plan your project so that work on any plane cannot finish before work on lower planes has finished.
+By breaking each plane down into its component elements, we'll be able to take a closer look at how all the pieces fit together to create the whole user experience.

-User needs are the goals for the site that come from outside our organization-speciﬁcally from the people who will use our site.
+User needs are the goals for the site that come from outside our organization-specifically from the people who will use our site.
 Balanced against user needs are our own objectives for the site.

-The Structure Plane The scope is given structure on the software side through interaction design, in which we deﬁne how the system behaves in response to the user.

-This model, divided up into neat boxes and planes, is a convenient way to think about user experience problems.

-Users don't visit Web sites to experience the joy of navigation.

-In the case of our bookstore site example, we might decide that we want the users to be able to see cover images of all the books we sell.

-If we can get them, will we have a way to catalog them, keep track of them, and keep them up to date?
-And what if we can't get photos of the book covers at all?
-These content questions are essential to the ultimate user experience of the site.

-As the technology has advanced databases have become more widely used to drive Web sites.

-We'll see what the elements on each plane have in common, what makes each one different, and how they affect each other to create the total user experience.
+With the advent of commercial interests on the Web, applications such as electronic commerce, community forums, and online banking, among others are crucial to most websites.

+On the hypertext side, the concern is information - what information the site offers and what it means to our users.

 [The Elements of the User Experience by Jesse James Garrett]:http://www.jjg.net/elements/pdf/elements_ch02.pdf
 [Visible Narratives: Understanding Visual Organization by LukeW]:http://www.lukew.com/ff/entry.asp?981